godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

     var spare_ammo = 1
     const AMMO_IN_MAG = 1

-And because our knife does not consume ammo, that is all we need to add.
+And because the knife does not consume ammo, that is all we need to add.

 _______

 Now all we need to do is change a one thing in ``Player.gd``.

-All we need to change how we're firing our weapons in ``process_input``.
+All we need to change how we're firing the weapons in ``process_input``.
 Change the code for firing weapons to the following:

 ::